infozenfrance/Phraseanet-Docs/en/User/Guide/Thesaurus.rst

 .. note::

     The relations between the terms being kept, this method can be used to move a part of the tree structure towards an other node or branch of the thesaurus.

 Delete a synonym term
 *********************

-* Right click on a branch or thesaurus node* Cliquer sur Propriété
+* Right click on a branch or thesaurus node*
 * Click on Property

 In the property window...